coredns/coredns/plugin/minimal/README.md

 ## Description

 The *minimal* plugin tries to minimize the size of the response.
 Depending on the response type it removes resource records from the AUTHORITY and ADDITIONAL sections.

+Specifically this plugin looks at successful responses (this excludes negative responses, i.e. nodata or name error).
+If the successful response isn't a delegation only the RRs in the answer section are written to the client.

 ## Syntax